 The AppDir format has first been described by ROX Filer, and has since been extended by the AppImage project to suit their needs.

-As the name intends, AppDirs are normal directories with some special contents:
+As the name intends, AppDirs are normal directories with some special contents.
+The AppDir format is coming from ROX Filer http://rox.sourceforge.net/desktop/AppDirs.html:

 A file (executable, script, etc.) or symlink, serving as the “entry point” for a specific application.
 It is located in the root directory that makes up an AppDir, so it can be used to calculate paths relative to the (later mounted) AppDir.

-Symlink to an icon, normally located in the root directory.
+PNG icon located in the root directory.
 Can be used by e.g., thumbnailers, to display application icons rather than a generic filetype symbol.
+Should be in one of the standard image sizes, e.g., 128x128 or 256x256 pixels.

 These two entries have been re-used from ROX Filer’s specification.
 ROX Filer actually specifies additional (but optional) entries, however, AppImage doesn’t use these.
 Instead, the following ones have been introduced: